pi-hole/.github/.github/PULL_REQUEST_TEMPLATE.md

  1. Base your code and PRs against the repositories developmental branch.
  2. [Sign Off](https://docs.pi-hole.net/guides/github/how-to-signoff/) all commits as we enforce the [DCO](https://docs.pi-hole.net/guides/github/dco/) for all contributions
  3. [Sign](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) all your commits as they must have verified signatures
+ 4. File a pull request for any change that requires changes to [our documentation](https://docs.pi-hole.net/) at our [documentation repo](https://github.com/pi-hole/docs)

 ---